Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 === Context Sensitivity (Inter-procedural)

-When analyzing functions (e.g., named ACLs or sub-routines), merging the state from all call sites leads to imprecision.
+When analyzing functions (e.g., helper methods or sub-routines), merging the state from all call sites leads to imprecision.
-If `check_access()` is called from a trusted interface and an untrusted interface, merging the states blurs the distinction.
+If `validate_input()` is called from a trusted module and an untrusted module, merging the states blurs the distinction.

 *Context Sensitivity* partitions the state by the *Call String* (the stack of function calls).
-- `check_access` called from `main -> trusted_zone`
+- `validate_input` called from `main -> admin_module`
-- `check_access` called from `main -> internet_zone`
+- `validate_input` called from `main -> user_module`

-This allows the analyzer to verify that `check_access` behaves correctly for *each* context independently.
+This allows the analyzer to verify that `validate_input` behaves correctly for *each* context independently.

 == Accelerating Convergence: Widening and Narrowing